 - Type B1 - underlying disease: for example, sepsis, chronic kidney disease, hepatic failure, diabetes, cancer or consequences of its treatment, diabetes mellitus, acute severe viral illness, malaria, cholera.

-- Type B3 - inborn errors of metabolism (or (rarely) acquired metabolic errors): for example, organic acidaemias, primary lactic acidoses (eg, pyruvate dehydrogenase deficiency, pyruvate carboxylase deficiency, cytochrome oxidase deficiency), severe vitamin deficiency (particularly thiamine), aminoacidopathies, glycogen storage disorders, mitochondrial disease (eg, mitochondrial encephalomyelopathy with lactic acidosis and stroke (MELAS)), D-lactic acidosis in short gut syndrome, overexertion, prolonged generalised seizures.
+- Type B3 - inborn or acquired errors of metabolism: for example, organic acidaemias, primary lactic acidoses (eg, pyruvate dehydrogenase deficiency, pyruvate carboxylase deficiency, cytochrome oxidase deficiency), severe vitamin deficiency (particularly thiamine), aminoacidopathies, glycogen storage disorders, mitochondrial disease (eg, mitochondrial encephalomyelopathy with lactic acidosis and stroke (MELAS)), D-lactic acidosis in short gut syndrome, overexertion, prolonged generalised seizures.

 Lactic acidosis occurring in the face of concomitant illness is an ominous sign and a relatively grave prognostic indicator.
 It signifies a critical, acute illness and the history should be directed at finding the underlying cause of shock.
 It is important to enquire (from the patient if possible; if not from friends/family) about antecedent symptoms of: